PACS Standard 15 forms part of GIACC’s Project Anti-Corruption System (PACS), which comprises 15 PACS Standards (see links at foot of this webpage).

 The timing of publication should be determined in accordance with the following guidelines:

-Paragraphs 1 to 13 below list the categories and types of information which should be disclosed by the Project Owner on a public website in relation to a Project.
+Paragraphs 1 to 16 below list the categories and types of information which should be disclosed by the Project Owner on a public website in relation to the Project.

 Corruption on infrastructure projects can include bribery, extortion, fraud, collusion, embezzlement, money-laundering, or any similar activity.
-It can take place during all the different phases of an infrastructure project, including project selection, planning, design, funding, tendering, project execution, and operation and maintenance.
-It can involve any of the project participants, including government, funder, project owner, contractor, consulting engineer, joint venture partner, agent, sub-contractor and supplier.
-It can take place at all links of the contractual chain, from the smallest sub-contract or supply contract at the bottom of the contractual chain, right the way up to main contractor, project owner, funder and government level.
+It can take place during all the different phases of an infrastructure project, including project selection, planning, design, land acquisition, procurement, project execution, and operation and maintenance.
+It can involve any of the project participants, including government, project owner, contractor, consulting engineer, joint venture partner, agent, funder, sub-contractor and supplier.
+It can take place at all links of the contractual chain, from the smallest sub-contract or supply contract at the bottom of the contractual chain, right the way up to main contractor, funder, project owner, and government level.

 In view of its complexity, corruption on infrastructure projects is difficult to prevent and to detect.